 Good Hotel Guide Review

-On the corner of the village green, this ‘lovely’ country inn has been extending a hospitable welcome to pilgrims and travellers for centuries.
-Constructed in 1441, the timber-framed building is full of ‘traditional character’.
-Local tipples are served in the popular bar amid medieval carvings, ‘massive beams’, stained-glass windows and inglenook fireplaces; in the oak-panelled restaurant, traditional fare is attentively served.
-Well-appointed bedrooms, all sloping floors and antique furnishings, have chic toiletries and a digital radio; across the courtyard, two rooms open on to a private garden.
-Breakfast, served till 11 am on the weekend, has good cooked choices and a buffet of morning-baked pastries.
+‘Traditional character’ defines this ‘lovely’ country inn on the corner of the village green, where weary pilgrims and travellers have stopped in for centuries.
+Constructed in 1441, the timber-framed building has a popular bar, where local tipples are served amid medieval carvings, ‘massive beams’, stained-glass windows and inglenook fireplaces.
+Traditional fare may be eaten here and in the oak-panelled restaurant.
+Well-appointed bedrooms, all sloping floors, ancient beams and antique furnishings, have chic toiletries and a digital radio; across the courtyard, two rooms open on to a private garden.
+Breakfast, served till 11 am at the weekend, has good cooked choices and a buffet of morning-baked pastries.

-bar, snug, restaurant, in-room TV (Sky, Freeview), private dining, 2 small courtyard gardens, large terrace, parking, public rooms wheelchair accessible.
+lounge, bar, lower bar, restaurant, in-room TV (Sky, Freeview), private dining, 2 small courtyard gardens, large terrace, parking, public rooms wheelchair accessible.

 all ages welcomed.

-allowed in bar and lounge, not in bedrooms.
+allowed on lead in bar and lounge, not in bedrooms.

 Amex, MC, Visa.